-Artistic expression is visual, material audio, performative art.
-This art can be a representation of reality, expression, or communication emotion. expressions for the NI-MMIWG can be about a memory, feeling, truth and knowledge.
-They be acts of commemoration and/or may include messages of hope, loss, resilience reconciliation for families, lost loved ones, survivors and/or as messages to the general public.
+Artistic expression is visual, material audio, or performative art.
+This art can be a representation of reality, expression, or communication of emotion.
+Artistic expressions for the NI-MMIWG can be about a memory, feeling, truth and knowledge.
+They be acts of commemoration and/or may include messages of hope, loss, resilience or reconciliation for families, lost loved ones, survivors and/or as messages to the general public.